remult/remult/docs-md/75-Moving Logic to the Server.md

 We'll perform several steps:
 1. Separate the update logic from the UI (the alert messages)
 2. Make our method static
-3. Decorate the method with the `@RunOnServer` decorator
+3. Decorate the method with the `@ServerFunction` decorator

 Here's the result: